How to Make Soil Acidic for Blueberries (5 Expert Tips)

 Soil acidifiers, such as Espoma Organic Soil Acidifier, are commercial pelleted products typically consisting of elemental sulfur and gypsum.
 The granules are easy to apply and will gradually reduce the soil pH with treatments every couple of months during the growing season.

 Most manufacturers will have you measure the soil acidifier according to the plant size.
 You will then sprinkle the granules over the plant’s drip line to help feeder roots around the edges.
-Follow the manufacturer’s directions carefully, as some products need to mix with water in a solution.
+Follow the manufacturer’s directions carefully, as some products need to be mixed with water in a solution.
 Some additives can also be used as amendments to prepare the soil for planting in the garden or seedling pots.

 3. Acidic Fertilizer